uhub/awesome-coffeescript/README.md

 * [jysperm/Mabolo](https://github.com/jysperm/Mabolo) - Just a simple ORM of MongoDB API.
 * [huytd/coffee-now](https://github.com/huytd/coffee-now) - ☕ CoffeeScript Playground
 * [georgeOsdDev/slidepad](https://github.com/georgeOsdDev/slidepad) - HTML Slide Generator.
+* [danielbayley/alfred-finder-new-item](https://github.com/danielbayley/alfred-finder-new-item) - Swiftly create new items in Finder with support for templates.
 * [boiawang/sequelize-db-export-import](https://github.com/boiawang/sequelize-db-export-import) - Generater models from mysql db or import tables from models files
 * [Quobis/QoffeeSIP](https://github.com/Quobis/QoffeeSIP) - QoffeeSIP is a complete Javascript SIP stack that can be used in a website to exploit all the multimedia capabilities of WebRTC technology.
 Instead of using pure Javascript, QoffeeSIP has been coded with CoffeeScript so you can easily modify it to suit your needs.
 * [wesbos/coffeescript-growl](https://github.com/wesbos/coffeescript-growl) - Growl notifications for the Node.js CoffeeScript Compiler